The Springbok Experience Rugby Museum

-Cape Town sport enthusiasts are lucky enough to live in the city that is home to the South African Rugby Museum.
+Cape Town sport enthusiasts are lucky enough to live in the city that is home to the Springbok Experience Museum.

 The game in this country dates back to 1891 and has a rich and varied, if not political, history.
 The Springboks, South Africa’s official team, have won the Rugby World Cup on two occasions, in 1995 and 2007 and lifted the Tri-Nations trophy three times since being reinstated to international play in 1992.
 The South African Rugby Museum has exhibits dedicated to these achievements, as well as a replica of the Webb Ellis Cup, awarded to World Cup winners.